Training Courses

 A highly experienced water, sanitation and hygiene (WASH) engineer, humanitarian leader and academic, Kathryn Harries worked for Sydney Water Corporation for a decade before transitioning to the international humanitarian sector.

-Since then, for nearly 20 years, Kathryn has devoted her life to helping provide clean water and sanitation for people affected by humanitarian disasters around the world.
+Since then, for over 20 years, Kathryn has devoted her life to helping provide clean water and sanitation for people affected by humanitarian disasters around the world.
 Her work as WASH Cluster Coordinator in Somalia (2010–12) was recognised as global good practice for knowledge management and information sharing.
-Kathryn was Knowledge and Learning Manager for the DFAT-funded Civil Society WASH Fund (2013–15) and worked with governments and organisations across the Pacific to develop a Pacific WASH in emergencies handbook (2017).

 Kathryn is also an experienced trainer and she loves teaching on RedR Australia courses, including our WASH and Essentials of Humanitarian Practice courses.